swiftlang/swift/docs/SIL.rst

   // %1 will be of type $U -> V

 Looks up a method based on the dynamic type of a class or class metatype instance.
-It is undefined behavior if the class reference is null and the method is not an Objective-C method.
+It is undefined behavior if the class value is null and the method is not an Objective-C method.

 super_method